 If you see a decorating idea in the above photo, here is how you can make them yourself:

 For bunny ears, cut a gluten free Easter egg candy in half and frost in lavender or other pastel color in the inside.
 Then, frost white on the other and for the trim.
 Frost cupcakes with white frosting and sprinkle with shredded coconut.
 Add the ears last.
+Alternatively, you can cut large marshmallows at an angle and tip the inner portion in colored sugar.

 Color shredded coconut with a mixture of green and yellow food coloring; set aside to dry on a paper towel or sheet of parchment paper.
 Sprinkle on the top of freshly frosted cupcakes.
 (Don’t allow the frosting to set.)
 Top with gluten free Easter egg candies.